michaelreneer/michaelreneer.github.io/content/pages/about.markdown

 I spend some of my time writing poetry.

-To add, I enjoy, longboarding, mountain biking, camping, snowshoeing, and snowboarding - though, I prefer snowshoeing to the others.
-I do not own a television and I find thought games like the [dollar auction][] fun.
-I am also convinced the most difficult part of my job is finding good names for classes, methods and properties.
+Seattle is my new home.
+I enjoy many outdoor activities: longboarding, mountain biking, camping, snowshoeing, and snowboarding - though, I prefer snowshoeing to the others.
+I do not own a television, I find thought games like the [dollar auction][] fun, and there is little better then a good [IPA][].

 Site
 ----------